- What is insolation?

 Insolation or radiation reaches the earth as short waves but in maintaining Earth’s heat budget, conduction and convection play a minor role in energy transfer, while radiation is the dominant process.
 This is because the Earth is surrounded by a vacuum, so conduction and convection are not effective methods of transferring energy.
 Instead, the majority of energy transfer occurs through radiation.
 The Earth absorbs the short-wave radiation from the sun and re-emits it as long-wave radiation, which is absorbed by greenhouse gases in the atmosphere, such as carbon dioxide and water vapour.
 These gases trap some of the heat, which helps to keep the planet warm.

-When insolation reaches the earth it encounters fluid.
-When this fluid is heated it moves or rises up..
+When insolation reaches the earth it encounters fluid (air or water).
+When this fluid is heated it moves or rises up.
 This vertical movement of air due to temperature variation, is known as convection.
 In the figure, the movement of air from L1 to L2 and from L3 to L4 is convection.
 When air moves vertically downwards, it is known as subsidence (L3 to L4).

 The horizontal movement of air from L4 to L1 and from L2 to L3 is known as advection.
-In advection mass transport of air takes place from one area to other due to temperature variation.
+In advection, mass transport of air takes place from one area to another due to temperature variation.

 The Earth’s heat budget, also known as the energy budget, is the balance between the amount of energy the Earth receives from the sun and the amount it radiates back into space.
 This balance plays a critical role in determining the planet’s overall temperature and climate.